 - 1. The Adjudicator has to conduct the adjudication hearing attended by representatives of the Financial Institution (FI), complainants as well as nominees and witnesses of both parties and to listen to and evaluate written and oral evidence of both parties and their witnesses. - 2.
-Matters of Procedure are determined by the Adjudicator (e.g. structure of hearing, whether cases against more than one FI should be joined together and heard at a single hearing, admission of evidence on day of hearing or exclusion of such evidence, admission of submissions on day of hearing or exclusion of such submissions, further orders and directions (e.g. production and exchange of further evidence, procuring attendance of or written statements from additional witnesses), considering applications by parties for adjournments, deciding whether to adjourn the adjudication hearing etc). - 3.
+Matters of Procedure are determined by the Adjudicator (e.g. structure of hearing, whether cases against more than 1 FI should be joined together and heard at a single hearing, admission of evidence on day of hearing or exclusion of such evidence, admission of submissions on day of hearing or exclusion of such submissions, further orders and directions (e.g. production and exchange of further evidence, procuring attendance of or written statements from additional witnesses), considering applications by parties for adjournments, deciding whether to adjourn the adjudication hearing etc). - 3.
 The Adjudicator has to handle all challenges and issues raised by parties during the hearing.
 The Adjudicator has to ensure that the procedure is fair to both parties and that the procedure set by the Adjudicator is suitable and appropriate taking into account the facts and nature of the particular case and evidence presented. - 4.
 The Adjudicator has to address questions to both parties and their witnesses to elicit the relevant facts from the parties and witnesses.
 The Adjudicator also has to summon relevant documents so as to ensure that decision arrived at by Adjudicator takes into account the relevant facts. - 5.
 The Adjudicator has to ensure a level playing field and that no party is inappropriately disadvantaged. - 6.
 The Adjudicator has the discretion to exclude and disallow questions which are irrelevant, provocative, repetitive, frivolous or improper etc. - 7.
-The Adjudicator has to ensure that the principles of Natural Justice are adhered to (e.g. parties have to be afforded an adequate opportunity to be heard).
+The Adjudicator has to ensure that the principles of Natural Justice are adhered to (e.g. parties have to be afforded an adequate opportunity to be heard). - 8.
+In some cases, where necessary, the Adjudicator has to decide whether to draw adverse inferences due to non-production of documents/evidence and/or witnesses after taking into account all relevant factors such as the reasons for such non-production as well as the impact/significance of the non-production etc.

-FIDReC Adjudicators
+FIDReC ADJUDICATORS